librenms/librenms/doc/CONTRIBUTING.md

   a few days or weeks.
 - When you are happy with your issue branch's changes and ready to submit your patch, update your copy of the master branch to the current revision;
-  this should just result in a fast forward of your copy of master.
-Do this from your master branch:
+  this should just result in a fast forward of your copy of master:
 ```
+git checkout master
 git pull
 ```
-- Rebase your issue branch from your clone of master.
-Fix any conflicts at this stage.
-Do this from your issue-#### branch:
+- Rebase your issue branch from your clone of master; fix any conflicts at this stage:
 ````
+git checkout issue-####
 git pull
 ````
 - Push your changes to your remote git hub branch so you can submit a pull from your issue-#### branch:
 ````
 git push origin issue-####
 ````
-- Submit a pull request for your patch from your copy of master.
+- Submit a pull request for your patch from your issue-#### branch.

 [1]: http://www.gnu.org/licenses/license-list.html
 "Free Software Foundation's license list"